2025/2026 Talks

 Talk Description

-Biography
+Speaker Biography

-Jane Clark has been an enthusiastic amateur astronomer for 19 years.
-In that time, she has published four books on amateur astronomy.
-The latest is "Photographing Galaxies from Light Polluted Skies".
-Looking for a new challenge, she joined with David Bennet to try to measure the distance to a nearby star or two.
+Jane Clark has been an amateur astronomer for nearly 20 years now.
+Her activities are inspired by her background as a retired professional physicist.
+She has written on how to measure orbits of planets, and on astrophotography.
+Her latest book is Photographing Galaxies from Light Polluted Skies, published in 2025 by Springer.
+Looking for a new challenge, she joined David Bennet to try to measure the distance to a nearby star or two.
 She is minuting Secretary and Vice Chair of Cardiff Astronomical Society.

 David Bennett is the Observatory Manager of Bristol Astronomical Society.
 He is heavily involved in measuring transits of exoplanets in front of their parent stars, and is a skilled astrophotographer.
-He has joined with Jane Clark to try to measure the distance to a nearby star or two.
+He has joined Jane Clark to try to measure the distance to a nearby star or two.

 Date Description Speaker